3,277 related texts · 11 related myths · Page 1 of 69

 It all comes down to a fascinating system of appointments, a hierarchy of leadership that, according to our sages, can all be found hinted at in the book of Deuteronomy (Devarim). ...

 Our focus is on the verse in Deuteronomy (19:15) that states, "By word of two witnesses, or by word of three witnesses, shall a thing be established."
-Sounds simple enough.
-But wha...
+But what exactly does "establ...

-Rabbi Shimon ben Lakish did, and what he saw was...fire.
+Rabbi Shimon ben Lakish did, and what he saw was..fire.
 I know, it sounds intense.
 But listen to how he described it.
-The Torah that God gave us, he said, its parchment was white ...
+The Torah that God gave us, he said, its parchment was white f...

 Ever read the Song of Songs and thought, "Wow, that's... descriptive?"
 It’s poetry, of course, but sometimes those ancient metaphors leave you scratching your head.
 Take (Song of S...